dashotv/.github/profile/README.md

 ## Alpha

 This code is alpha.
-It's all public, let me know if you're going to use it, it's still pretty rough.
+It's all public, but it's still pretty rough.
+Let me know if you're interested or going to use it.

 ## Features